VorakornLeechavanan/nosql_exercises_65_2/README.md

 The result of creating the database "Grades"
 ![Image 29-3-2566 BE at 22 58](https://user-images.githubusercontent.com/92812914/228854854-60ee1c2f-c873-40e8-8dfe-063d343a943c.jpeg)
 ![Image 29-3-2566 BE at 22 57](https://user-images.githubusercontent.com/92812914/228854828-0b36bf66-a175-4e1d-a854-550be2f2889d.jpeg)
+use InsertMany to add many records in one time
 ![Image 29-3-2566 BE at 22 57](https://user-images.githubusercontent.com/92812914/228854784-5496062f-8dc9-49f0-bc84-0caa65f70e07.jpeg)

 ![IMG_4740](https://user-images.githubusercontent.com/92812914/228853988-cd0c0a47-d236-42c2-9e1c-c83b9eb9c08f.jpeg)